KJR-dev/Vnvision_task/README.md

 # Vnvision_task

-This is simple CURD operation task.
+This is simple todo CURD operation task.